 - 77% of workers experience work-related stress monthly

-- 57% report negative physical or emotional effects from stress
+- 57% report real physical or emotional side effects from ongoing stress

-This is the most common type and develops gradually over time.
-It’s usually caused by a mix of lifestyle factors, including:
+This is the most common type.
+It develops gradually over time and is usually caused by a mix of lifestyle and internal factors like:

 - Chronic stress